AliRezaC-xrol/bkup/README.md

 | **Tron (TRC20)** | `TQwEkXiBiFiQikD97iCk38eJJkQrirnwFS` |
 | **TON (Toncoin)** | `UQDPCYKMhkA9hERfhLYNXIvl1dbV0ZKf4k7quu61iehEeMb1` |
 | **Tether USD (TRC20)** | `TQwEkXiBiFiQikD97iCk38eJJkQrirnwFS` |

-## Settings File

-Moving bkup to a new server no longer means retyping every connection.
-In **Settings**, **Export settings** downloads all four panel connections, the Telegram destination and the schedule as one JSON file.
-By default credentials are hidden in the file, so it is safe to keep or share; choosing **Include credentials** writes the real values for a full migration. **Import settings** on another install applies the file through the exact same validation the settings form uses — masked credentials simply keep the values already on that server.

-## Log Out Everywhere

-Settings → **Web panel security** has two actions now.
-Changing the password still signs every device out as before.
-Next to it, **Log out everywhere** invalidates every issued session immediately — the phone you checked this morning, the office browser, and the tab you are using right now — without touching the password.
-Each device simply lands on the login screen and signs back in with the panel password, which makes it the right tool the moment a password was shared one time too many or a device goes missing.

-## Dark Mode & Home-Screen App

-The header carries a light/dark switch next to the live indicator.
-Out of the box bkup follows the operating system's appearance — dark at night, light in the morning — and the switch overrides that per device, with the choice remembered across visits.
-Every screen is themed, including the log console and the restore wizard, so nothing turns into a white flash after sunset.
-The dark palette is a soft graphite that never touches pure black or pure white — backgrounds stay gently lifted and text tops out below full white, so reading at night does not glare.

-The panel is also a **PWA**: open the browser menu and choose **Add to Home Screen** (or **Install** on desktop Chrome). bkup then launches in its own window with its own icon — no address bar, no tab hunting — which makes checking backups from a phone feel like opening a regular app.

 ## Terminal menu